rajscriptsGH/Vidtube/README.md

 # Vidtube

-A Full-Stack YouTube Clone built with MERN Stack + TypeScript + Tailwind CSS
+A Full-Stack APP inspired by Youtube built with MERN Stack + JavaScript + Tailwind CSS

 ## Description